Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Dilation and curettage (D&C)

 The Pap test does not check cells from deep inside the uterus, so it doesn't help diagnose uterine sarcoma.
-But it can help your doctor find out if your symptoms might be caused by something other than uterine cancer.
-Your doctor will place a tool called a speculum into your vagina to hold it open.
+But it can help your healthcare provider find out if your symptoms might be caused by something other than uterine cancer.
+Your healthcare provider will place a tool called a speculum into your vagina to hold it open.
 It may feel a little uncomfortable, but it shouldn't hurt.
-With the vagina open in this way, the doctor can see the top part of your vagina and the opening of your uterus (cervix).
-Your doctor will then insert a small spatula or brush to scrape a sample of cells from the cervix and upper vagina.
-The doctor sends these cells to a lab to be looked at under a microscope to check for cancer cells.
+With the vagina open in this way, your healthcare provider can see the top part of your vagina and the opening of your uterus (cervix).
+He or she will then use a small spatula or brush to scrape a sample of cells from the cervix and upper vagina.
+The cells are then sent to a lab where they are looked at under a microscope to check for cancer cells.

 A pelvic exam is done after the Pap test.
-Your doctor will apply lubricant and then insert 1 or 2 gloved fingers into your vagina.
+Your healthcare provider will apply lubricant and then insert 1 or 2 gloved fingers into your vagina.
 He or she will use the other hand to press on your belly (abdomen).
-This lets the doctor check your uterus, ovaries, bladder, rectum, and vagina.
+This lets your healthcare provider check your uterus, ovaries, bladder, rectum, and vagina.
 They are checked for lumps or anything else unusual.

-An ultrasound probe is inserted into your vagina.
+An ultrasound uses sound waves to create images on a computer screen.
+A small wand, called a transducer, is inserted into your vagina.
 Images then show up on a nearby screen.
-This can help your doctor see the thickness of the uterine lining and any tumors in the uterus or in the muscle wall of the uterus.
-Fluid may be is inserted into the uterus.
+The transducer is gently moved around, and sound waves echo off the organs to create the images.
+This can help your healthcare provider see the thickness of the uterine lining and any tumors in the uterus or in the muscle wall of the uterus.
+Fluid may be put into the uterus.
 This is to help show the lining more clearly.
-This procedure is called a sonohysterogram or saline-infused sonogram.
-You may have cramping, spotting, or watery discharge after the procedure.
+This procedure is called a hysterosonogram or saline-infusion sonogram.

 A D&C is another kind of biopsy.
-It is often done when larger amounts of tissue samples are needed for testing because an endometrial biopsy wasn't clear or didn't get enough tissue.
+It is often done when larger amounts of tissue are needed for testing.
+They may be needed because an endometrial biopsy wasn't clear or didn't get enough tissue.
 It is usually done in the hospital or surgical center.
 For this procedure, you may be given general anesthesia.
-Or you may be given a sedative plus local or regional anesthesia.
+This puts you in a deep sleep-like state.
+Or you may be given a sedative plus local anesthesia to numb the area around your cervix.
 Your vagina is held open with a speculum.
 Then your cervix is opened (dilated) to allow special tools to be passed into the uterus.
-The doctor will take samples of the lining of the uterus (endometrium).
+Then samples of the lining of the uterus (endometrium) are removed.
 The tissue is looked at under a microscope and checked for cancer cells.
 If cancer is found, tests will be done to find out what type it is.
-You may have cramps and bleeding after a D&C.

-This is a procedure that lets your doctor to take a biopsy of the endometrial tissue and look inside the uterus.
+This is a procedure that lets your healthcare provider take a biopsy of the endometrial tissue and look inside the uterus.
 A thin telescope-like tool and other small tools are put through the cervix and into the uterus.
 Growths are removed so they can be checked for cancer cells.
-Hysteroscopy may be done in your doctor's office with a sedative.
+Hysteroscopy may be done in your healthcare provider's office with a sedative.
 Or it may be done as an outpatient surgery with general anesthesia.
 If cancer cells are found in the tissue that was removed, tests will be done to find out the type of cancer.

 If cancer cells are found, you may need other tests to see if the cancer has spread from the uterus to other parts of your body.
 You may have tests such as: